Overview of the Ob/Gyn Residency Program

 - Reproductive endocrinology and infertility (REI)

 - Primary and ambulatory care

 - Specialty care for women with HIV

 - Neonatal care

-Philadelphia offers the ob/gyn resident access to a patient base that is racially, culturally, and socioeconomically diverse, preparing the resident for whatever s/he chooses to do next in the field of obstetrics and gynecology.
+Philadelphia offers the ob/gyn resident access to a patient base that is racially, culturally, and socioeconomically diverse, preparing the resident a rewarding career in any aspect of ob/gyn.
 Learn more about the ob/gyn residency curriculum.

 Obstetrics and Gynecology Rotation Locations

 - Mercy Hospital

 Learn more about the residency rotation locations.